YOUR SECURITY

 Scam Alert for Business Customers

-There has been a very concerning increase over the last few days in fraudster calls to our business customers.
-These crooks spoof the bank’s telephone number, making that number show up on the customers’ Caller ID.
+Fraudster calls to our business customers: Some crooks may spoof the bank’s telephone number, making that number show up on the customers’ Caller ID.
 When customers answer these calls, these crooks impersonate our employees and attempt to get customers’ personal information to gain access to their accounts.

 Several of our business customers have reported that the fraudster who called them identified himself as Frank Mason of “our fraud department”.
 We have no employee with that name.